All certificate requests must be submitted online through myVTax. To begin, select the Property Owners tab on the myVTax home screen.

 - Some or all sellers are VT residents or domestic entities.

-- Other reason where gain is not recognized federally.
+- Another reason where the gain is not recognized federally.